marvellousz/obsidian/Machine Learning/Jupyter Notebooks.md

 1. **Interactive Coding**:

-    - You can write and execute code in chunks (cells) interactively.
+    - You can write and execute code in chunks (cells) very interactively.
     - Supports multiple languages through "kernels," but Python is the most commonly used.
 2. **Rich Text and Media Support**: